networkoptix/automation/bots/robocat/README.md

 The directories must have proper UID & GID, default 1000:1000, the UID & GID can be configured at image build time.

+# Testing
+Run `PYTHONPATH=. bots/robocat/tests` from the repository root to run unit tests.

 # Parameters
 Run: `./robocat.app --help`